hortonworks/cloudbreak-docs/docs/images.md

 > Custom Images support is part of `TECHNICAL PREVIEW` and is not suitable for production use.

-Cloudbreak includes **Standard** images by default for each cloud platform that are used to install Ambari and HDP.
-These default images are declared in yml files in Cloudbreak, which Cloudbreak loads upon start.
+Cloudbreak includes **Standard** images by default for each cloud platform.
+These default images are declared in `yml` files in Cloudbreak, which Cloudbreak loads upon start.

 | Cloud Provider | Standard Image OS |